 - Statistics & Research

-- Whilst the number of single person households accepted as homeless continues to fall, an increasing percentage of households accepted as homeless are single person households.
-During April to June 2014 single person households accounted for 55 per cent of all acceptances compared with 52 per cent a year earlier.
+- During the July to September quarter 2014-15, the number of single person households accepted as homeless increased.
+They accounted for 52 per cent of all acceptances during the quarter compared with 55 per cent a year earlier.

 Households in Temporary Accommodation

-- The decrease in the number of households placed in temporary accommodation seen since 2011-12 has continued into the first quarter of 2014-15.
-At the end of June 2014 there were 2,180 households in temporary accommodation which is 9 per cent less than the end of June 2013 and the lowest number in temporary accommodation since the end of June 2003.
+- The number of households placed in temporary accommodation has been increasing for a number of years.
+However at the end of September 2014 there were 2,300 households in temporary accommodation which is 7 per cent less than the end of September 2013.

 Following a consultation on a range of proposals relating to official statistics, statutory homelessness information will continue to be collected and published, via StatsWales, on a quarterly basis however publication of the full quarterly statistical report will be replaced with a twice yearly statistical report.